-Computer Technology, Programming Emphasis - Associate in Applied Science
+Computer Technology - Programming - Associate in Applied Science Degree

 With the widespread use of computers around the world, there is an ongoing need for skilled computer specialists.
-The associate degree in Computer Technology - Programming Emphasis prepares students for entry-level positions in a vast number of industries.
-After completing a year in general computer courses, students choose an emphasis in Programming or Networking.
-The Programming emphasis provides skills in a variety of programming languages, such as Visual Basic, Java, PHP, HTML, Mobile Apps, and SQL.
+The associate degree in Computer Technology - Programming prepares students for entry-level positions in a vast number of industries.
+This degree provides skills in a variety of programming languages, such as Python, C#, Java, PHP, HTML, Mobile Apps, and SQL.
 Graduates will be equipped to find employment as business-application programmers, database managers, and system analysts.
 They can also plan, design, and develop programming applications, as well as create and host web applications.
 These valuable skills enable graduates to work in IT for small businesses, public and private corporations, and in private practice.

 Course Sequence and Progression Requirements

 A minimum grade of "C" or better is required for all CPT and IST-prefixed courses for progression and graduation.

 A computer programmer has the technical knowledge and ability to work as a Database

 Manager, Information Resource Coordinator, and Web Designer.
 Graduates of the A.A.S.

 in Computer Technology - Programming Emphasis degree program can begin their careers